OmarElati/holbertonschool-validation/module1_task2/README.md

 ## Lifecycle

-- Build the website: Run `make build` to generate the website in the `dist` directory.
+- build:  Build the website using Hugo
-- Clean the dist directory: Run `make clean` to remove the contents of the `dist` directory.
+- clean:  Clean the dist directory
-- Create a new blog post: Run `make post POST_NAME=<post_name> POST_TITLE=<post_title>` to create a new blog post with the specified name and title.
+- help:   Show available targets and their usage
-- Show available targets and their usage: help
+- post:   Create a new blog post with randomly generated values

 ## Usage